vectordotdev/gitdocs/docs/running-locally.md

 ---
 # Running Locally

-To have a live preview of your docs as you're writing them, you can run our local development server.
-While in the root directory of your project (where the `.gitdocs.json` file is), simply run this:
+To get a live preview of your docs as you write them, you can run our local development server.
+While in the root directory of your project (where the `.gitdocs.json` lives), simply run this:

 ```bash
 $ gitdocs serve
 ```

-You can now access your documentation site at <a href="http://localhost:8000" target="_blank">http://localhost:8000</a>.
+You can now access your documentation at <a href="http://localhost:8000" target="_blank">http://localhost:8000</a>.
 How nice is that?
 Try changing some text in one of the markdown files and watch it instantly live reload in your browser.

 ## Live Reloading